NEWS

 -

-Whether that drop spot continues is at the discretion of the HOA.
-Hopefully it does, as that is the most convenient option for Woods residents!
-The Woods condos are located within the Village, so you're welcome to register and drop off at the Village's drop spot, if you prefer that for whatever reason.
+Whether these drop spots continue is at the discretion of the HOAs.
+Hopefully they do, as this is the most convenient option for Woods and Gardens residents!
+These residents are welcome to register and drop off at the Village's drop spot, if you prefer that for whatever reason.

 If you already backyard compost and want to stick with that, you’re awesome!